Executive Team

 Hide info

-Prof. Dr. Ulrich Lauer is a Clinical Professor of Medicine at the University of Tübingen and Deputy Director of the Department of Medical Oncology and Pneumology.
+Prof. Dr. Ulrich M. Lauer is a Clinical Professor of Medicine at the University of Tübingen and Deputy Director of the Department of Medical Oncology and Pneumology.
 He is also a medical oncologist at the German National Center for Tumor Diseases SouthWest (NCT-SW) and heads several critical initiatives, including the Virotherapy Center Tübingen (VCT), the Early Clinical Trials Unit Tübingen (ECTU), and the European Neuroendocrine Tumor Society Center of Excellence Tübingen (ENETS).
 Ulrich carried out the first German clinical virotherapy trial employing a recombinant oncolytic virus.
 He graduated from medical school at the University of Erlangen-Nuernberg and completed a residency in internal medicine and a fellowship in oncology at the University of Tübingen.
 He furthered his expertise through postdoctoral training at the Department of Virology at Max-Planck-Institute for Biochemistry, Martinsried, Germany, and specialized in virotherapy of solid tumors and gene therapy of monogenetic diseases, such as Morbus Wilson.

 Ignacio Melero